athertahir/aws/Episode_12/12_Launching an EC2 instance.md

 They can also help in managing costs of resources.

-Here I am adding a single tag with Key of “Name” and Value as “My First Instance”.
+Here I am adding a single tag with Key of "Name" and Value as "My First Instance".

 Now click on **Next: Configure Security Group.**